martinpoljak/unified-queues/README.md

 Ruby Unified Queues
 ===================

-**unified-queues** is a unified queue interface which unifies 8 both normal and priority queue implementations to the single queue API.
+**unified-queues** is an unified queue interface which unifies several both normal and priority queue implementations to the single queue API.
 Usage is simple:

     require "unified-queues"